Lavabit: Suspension and gag order

 On August 8, 2013, Lavabit suspended its operations, and the email service log-in page was replaced by a message from the owner and operator Ladar Levison.
 The New Yorker suggested that the suspension might be related to the US National Security Agency (NSA)'s "domestic-surveillance practices".
 Wired speculated that Levison was fighting a warrant or national security letter seeking customer information under extraordinary circumstances, as Lavabit had complied with at least one routine search warrant in the past.
-Levison stated in an interview that he has responded to "at least two dozen subpoenas" over the lifetime of the service.
+Levison stated in an interview that he responded to "at least two dozen subpoenas" over the lifetime of the service.
 He hinted that the objectionable request was for "information about all the users" of Lavabit.

-Levison explained he was under gag order and that he was legally unable to explain to the public why he ended the service.
+Levison explained he was under a gag order and that he was legally unable to explain to the public why he ended the service.
 Instead, he asked for donations to "fight for the Constitution" in the United States Court of Appeals for the Fourth Circuit.
 Levison also stated he has even been barred from sharing some information with his lawyer.
 Meanwhile, the Electronic Frontier Foundation called on the Federal Bureau of Investigation (FBI) to provide greater transparency to the public, in part to help observers "understand what led to a ten-year-old business closing its doors and a new start-up abandoning a business opportunity".

 Levison said that he could be arrested for closing the site instead of releasing the information, and it was reported that the federal prosecutor's office had sent Levison's lawyer an email to that effect.

 Lavabit is believed to be the first technology firm that has chosen to suspend or shut down its operation rather than comply with an order from the United States government to reveal information or grant access to information.
 Silent Circle, an encrypted email, mobile video and voice service provider, followed the example of Lavabit by discontinuing its encrypted email services.
 Citing the impossibility of being able to maintain the confidentiality of its customers' emails should it be served with government orders, Silent Circle permanently erased the encryption keys that allowed access to emails stored or transmitted by its service.

 In September 2013 Levison appealed the order that resulted in the closing of his website.